openstack-attic/image-api/doc/image-api-v2/image-api-v2.0.md

 Request body ignored.

-Response body will contain a json-schema document representing an `images` entity (a container of `image` entities).
+The response body contains a json-schema document that shows an `images` entity (a container of `image` entities).
 For example:

     {
         "name": "images",